qianyuantang/stat-trend-protein-evo/README.md

-# The Statistical Trends of Protein Evolution
+# The Statistical Trends of Protein Evolution: A Lesson from AlphaFold Database

+Authors: Qian-Yuan Tang, Weitong Ren, Jun Wang, Kunihiko Kaneko

-Data and code related to the paper "The Statistical Trends of Protein Evolution: A Lesson from AlphaFold Database".
+Data and code related to the paper "The Statistical Trends of Protein Evolution: A Lesson from AlphaFold Database" (under review).

+The recent version of the paper can be found at: <https://www.biorxiv.org/content/10.1101/2022.04.07.487447>

 - The data and code will be available before the acceptance of the paper.